 Does your agency know SEO

 If your website contractor isn’t checking website analytics once a week, talking SEO constantly and on top of Google updates and trends, your SEO will probably suck and you won’t get to that top page position.

 Someone in the agency will need to be fully dedicated to SEO to really understand any changes Google are making.
 That means reading or discussing Search Engine Marketing at least 2 hours every day.

-This post is just to help you assess your websites, help and have more of an idea what you talking about when working on a website or a talking to a developer.
+This post is just to help you assess your websites, help and have more of an idea of what you talking about when working on a website or talking to a developer.

 Some of my clients know very little about SEO and websites so I always use a house analogy.
 Let me try and explain to you how SEO works, like I do for them.

 The Basic SEO aspects are

 - Page Content (about, FAQ, homepage and images) – The bricks and cement

 - Technical code and platform – Insulation, foundations, and reinforcing